openstack/keystone-specs/specs/keystone/ocata/shadow-mapping.rst

 authentication.

-For example, if a project name is referenced in the mapping, it may need to be automatically created prior to assigning the user a "member" role on it (where the member role may or may not exist as well).
+For example, if a project name is referenced in the mapping, it may need to be automatically created prior to assigning the user a "member" role on it.

 The following is an example of what the mapping engine supports today: